-Car-dependent infrastructure is worse for local businesses.
+Car-dependent infrastructure is bad for businesses.

 Walkability is proven to increase economic prosperity.